mouryasuraj/freeCodeCamp/README.md

 # freeCodeCamp
-I am doing certification of Responsive Web Desgin from freeCodeCamp.
+I have done certification of Responsive Web Desgin from freeCodeCamp.
 I have done all project.

 # Projects